-- Set stitch options, then in the Freehand Create tab click the Freehand Satin Area 🥏 icon. - 2 Draw a line around the edge of the desired area. - 3 When the area is complete, lift the pen from the tablet (or release the mouse button).
+- 1 Set stitch options, then in the Freehand Create tab click the Freehand Satin Area otin provide tab (1000) - 2 Draw a line around the edge of the desired area. - 3 When the area is complete, lift the pen from the tablet (or release the mouse button).
 The area is closed with a straight line back to the start point, and filled with satin stitches.